 “The Cooking Mom” and Host of WLUK Fox 11’s Living with Amy

 Amy is the author of The Cooking Mom cookbooks, a blogger and the host of a number-one rated cooking/lifestyle show.
 Amy has been featured on national TV on The Dr. Oz Show.
 These days she travels across the country sharing her recipes, secrets and stories and makes regular TV appearances in Chicago, Milwaukee, Detroit, Cleveland, Green Bay and Minneapolis.
 Amy’s recipes are designed with real moms, dads and busy people in mind.
 Amy is currently working on her third cookbook.

 Amy’s website, TheCookingMom.com, features not only recipes but videos and her blog too.
 You can watch Amy in action cooking with her family in her kitchen.
 Amy attended Marquette University, graduating with a journalism degree in 1988.
-She and her husband Bob have two children, Riley and Ireland, and a black lab, Arlo.
+She has two children, Riley and Ireland, and a black lab, Arlo.
 They all eat very well.
 Amy is thrilled to hang up her apron for the weekend and be part of Kohler Food & Wine.

 Owner & General Manager, Hedges Family Estate